zsh28/gill/examples/get-started/README.md

 These are all the most basic tasks required for any application sending transaction to the Solana blockchain.

+#### `airdrop.ts`

+Demonstrates how to create a client connection to the Solana blockchain on a test cluster (e.g. `devnet`, `testnet`, or `localnet`) and request airdrops of testing SOL tokens to a wallet address.

 #### `tokens.ts`

-Demonstrating how to use gill's "transaction builders" to create a brand new Solana token (with onchain metadata) and then mint tokens to another user's
+Demonstrates how to use gill's "transaction builders" to create a brand new Solana token (with onchain metadata) and then mint tokens to another user's
 wallet: